 Our paper 'Investing in fintech for greater financial inclusion' explores financial technology as a tool for greater financial inclusion, specifically in emerging and developing markets.
 Download it here.

 The strategy was successful and Triodos IM now has close to EUR 80 million invested in three core funds and 19 portfolio companies.
 Financing is provided through either debt, equity or mezzanine instruments.

-Caspar enthusiastically describes Triodos IM’s first fintech equity investment, which was in KoinWorks earlier this year.
+Caspar enthusiastically describes Triodos IM’s first fintech equity investment, which was in KoinWorks in 2021.
 Founded in 2016, KoinWorks is a peer-to-peer lending company connecting retail lenders to micro, small and medium sized enterprise borrowers.
 In just five years its platform has acquired tens of thousands of retail and business users and now offers loans from its own balance sheet as well.
 Caspar is an observer to the company’s board and tells: “It has a large market and has already started to diversify its offering.
 There is also significant potential for KoinWorks to become an even more meaningful player in the future.”